-Eating healthy foods during pregnancy is important for you and your baby's health.
+Eating healthy food during pregnancy is important for you and your baby's health.
 Nutritional needs are higher when you are pregnant.

 Ask your lead maternity carer (LMC) for special advice on what to eat during pregnancy if you are: